ozgunakin/spark3-gpu-xgboost-applications/README.md

 # Spark3 GPU XGboost Applications

-### These instructions are prepared for "Introduction to Deep Learning with Apache Spark" lectures  given by Prof. Dr. Altan Çakır in "DeepLearn 2022 Spring - 5th International School on Deep Learning"
+### These instructions are prepared for "Introduction to Big Data with Apache Spark" lectures given by Prof. Dr. Altan Çakır in "BigDat 2023 Summer - 7th International School on Big Data"

 ## Setup & Launch GPU Based Spark3&#x20;